nahid/apify-site/Apify-Documentation.md

 # Apify

-A powerful C# CLI application for comprehensive API testing and mocking, enabling developers to streamline API validation and development workflows with rich configuration and execution capabilities.
+A powerful CLI application for comprehensive API testing and mocking, enabling developers to streamline API validation and development workflows with rich configuration and execution capabilities.

 ## Features